How to add a file name pattern filter to an index to control the content that is included.

 - Field xxx Contains yyy

-Any other special operator will not work with Index Manager search filters.
-To use date range searches and and other advanced operators, we recommend setting up auto search in archives on the client side.
+Any other special operator does not work with Index Manager search filters.
+To use date range searches and other advanced operators, we recommend setting up auto search in archives on the client side.

-It's also possible to prevent indexing of individual folders within a document folder.
-Learn how!
+Tip: It's also possible to prevent indexing of individual folders within a document folder.
+For more information, see How to prevent crawling of specific folders.